 Projekt, for instance, which operates in London and the South East, calls itself 'a forward-thinking affordable work and event space provider that works with some of the biggest developers, housing associations, local authorities, government bodies and agencies to shape the character of new communities and revitalise unloved spaces.'
 They boast that by 'filling spaces with artists, creatives, start-ups and entrepreneurs' they add 'value to developments'.
 They claim that 'Projekt's work positively impacts the bottom line and delivers significant social and cultural capital'.
-61 By aligning their mission with gentrification and presenting artists in the same neoliberal category as 61 "What we do", Projekt, entrepreneurs and startups, they explicitly accessed January 16, 2025, https://thisisprojekt.com/ position artists as 'cultural capital' that can be used to bring in real capital for major developers.
+61 By aligning their mission with gentrification and presenting artists in the same neoliberal category as entrepreneurs and startups, they explicitly position artists as 'cultural capital' that can be used to bring in real capital for major developers.